The Ultimate French Press Coffee Guide (My 5 Go-To Hacks for a Better Brew)

 Pro Tip – For a sweet treat, try frothing flavored syrups like vanilla or caramel directly into the milk before adding it to your coffee.

-Brew a Coffee-Infused Tonic or Sparkling Coffee
+How to Brew a Coffee-Infused Tonic or Sparkling Coffee

 For something truly unique, try brewing a sparkling coffee tonic.
 It’s a refreshing drink that combines the boldness of coffee with the effervescence of sparkling water.